JVKran/Wireless-Multisensor/README.md

 # Smart-Home-Network
 After years of using Home Assistant with power hungry ESP's and the desire to create battery powered sensor modules, I started creating a universal wireless network optimized for battery powered devices.
+The main goal is to create battery powered ATtiny's with motion and climate sensors that report to Home Assistant.

 ## Research
 I've done quite a lot of research to determine the best protocol to use.
 This can be found in the Documentation folder.